Sensing with discrete time crystals: Extended data

-i.e. the response of the signal metric (here the fidelity $F$) to perturbation in the field strength $B_{AC}$ is compared to the noise $\sigma_F$ in the metric at fixed field strength, normalized for the noise reduction achievable by integrating the signal over the measurement time $t_{int}$.
-As shown in Fig.~\ref{fig:fig2}C, the amplitude dependence of DTC coherence extension is nonlinear.
-Therefore the performance as an AC sensor could be influenced by applying a bias AC field, so that the effect of additional perturbations on that field are maximized.
-Fig.~\ref{fig:sensitivity} shows the calculated sensitivity as a function of bias.
-The amplitude dependence $\partial F /\partial B_{AC}$ is estimated by the centered difference among shots with varying field amplitude (as shown in Fig.~\ref{fig:fig2}).
-The noise $\sigma_F$ in the metric is the standard deviation of the fidelity $F$ , obtained by measuring it over multiple shots at each amplitude.
-The optimal sensitivity is found to occur with minimal AC bias applied.
+As described in Sec~\ref{sec:methods}, the sensor achieves a sensitivity of 880~pT$/\sqrt{Hz}$ with an applied bias of 415~nT.
+The sensitivity is worsened with increasing bias as shown in Fig.~\ref{fig:sensitivity}.
 This is because we find that the shot-to-shot variance in fidelity for DTCs prepared with nominally identical conditions grows with AC amplitude more quickly than the fidelity response to AC perturbations.
 One possible source of shot-to-shot variance is fluctuations in the initial level of hyperpolarization; it was observed in Ref.~\cite{Beatrez2023electron} that hyperpolarization not only scales the magnetization signal but also affects coherence time.
-Minimizing such sources of shot-to-shot variance, so that uncertainty in $F$ is instead dominated by the read-out noise within in a single shot, could disproportionately improve sensitivity.
-Not only would this decrease noise $\sigma_F$ in the fidelity metric at any fixed AC bias, but it would allow operation in a higher bias regime where the response $\partial F /\partial B_{AC}$ to AC perturbation is greater.
+Minimizing such sources of shot-to-shot variance, so that uncertainty in $F$ is instead dominated by the readout noise within in a single shot, could disproportionately improve sensitivity.
+Not only would this decrease noise $\sigma_F$ in the fidelity metric at any fixed AC bias, but it would allow operation in a higher bias regime where the response $\partial F /\partial B_{\text{AC}}$ to AC perturbation is greater.
 Mitigation of shot-to-shot variance could be achieved by corrections in offline analysis as well as by improvements to the apparatus (e.g. laser stability).
+Reducing shot-to-shot variance so that fluctuations $\sigma_F$ in the fidelity metric at fixed $B_{\text{AC}}$ are dominated by the readout of the magnetization would allow us to exploit the stronger response $\partial F/\partial B_{\text{AC}}$ at biases around 8~$\mu$T. We estimate sensitivity could be improved by a factor of $\approx$10 in this case.
 Beyond minimizing shot-to-shot variance, sensitivity could be substantially improved by reducing uncertainty on the fidelity $F$ estimated for a single shot.
-This could be accomplished by increasing the number of polarized $\Cs$ nuclei contributing to the amplitude of the raw read-out signal.
-Enrichment of $^{13}$C in the sample, hyperpolarization to higher levels, and simply larger sample volume - given the present sample only occupies a small portion of the 8~mm dimensions of the inductive read-out coil - could all serve to increase signal.
-Noise could also be reduced by upgrades to the read-out electronics.
+A simple way to achieve this is increasing sample volume, as the present sample only occupies a small portion of the 8~mm dimensions of the inductive readout coil.
+Increasing the fill factor of the diamond in the coil could improve sensitivity by a factor of $\approx$25.
+The signal-to-noise ratio within the magnetization readout could also be improved by increasing hyperpolarization of the $^{13}$C nuclei or enriching their concentration above the 1\% natural abundance in the current sample.
+Noise could also be reduced by upgrades to the readout electronics.
+With these improvements made in combination, an order-of-magnitude enhancement in sensitivity is expected.
+The prospective sensitivity is indicated in Fig.~\ref{fig:sensor-comparison}.